-- .
-Category [2] - Security cameras have been replaced.
-DVR needs • to be replaced in the next year. - Additional and improved cameras are needed. - Lighting: - Category [3] - Interior lighting are T8 lamps; 2x4 recessed light ٠ fixtures.
+- Category [3] - Interior lighting are T8 lamps; 2x4 recessed light fixtures.
 Eventually these should be changed to more energy saving fixtures to meet new Title 24 requirements. - Needs to be more exterior lighting.
 Principal commented that it is too dark when the sun goes down.
 Need more lighting for safety.